uchicago-CAPP30121-aut-2022/capp-camp/docs/s2-git-i/2-first-repo.md

 # Creating your first repository

-For each assignment in CAPP 30121, we will provide you with an _invitation URL_ that will allow you to sign up for the assignment on GitHub and which will result in the creation of a repository called `XX-GITHUB_USERNAME` inside our `uchicago-CAPP30121-aut-2022` organization on GitHub.
+For each assignment in CAPP 30121, we will provide you with an _invitation URL_ that will allow you to sign up for the assignment on GitHub and which will result in the creation of a repository called `XX-GITHUB_USERNAME` inside our `uchicago-CAPP30121-aut-2022` organization.
 For example, if your GitHub username is `jrandom` and XX is `camp-1`, your repository will be called `camp-1-jrandom`.
 This repository will be private, and can be viewed only by you and the CAPP 30121 course staff.

 ## Accepting the GitHub Classroom assignment